Using Git

 git rebase --interactive HEAD~2

-In the text file that opens, change the last commit to squash from pick then save an exit.
+In the text file, change the last commit from pick to squash.
+Then save the file and close it.